 Myth: “Foster children have been abused so much that they’re beyond repair.
 I wouldn’t really be making a difference, anyway.”

-Children are amazingly resilient.
-Foster parents can make the difference by providing a structured, nurturing environment.
-We need to remember that these children will grow up to be adults in our society.
+Children are extremely resilient!
+Additionally, foster parents can make a huge impact on children who have experienced trauma by providing a structured, supportive and nurturing environment.
+We need to remember that these children will grow up to be adults in our community.
 How we respond to their needs now will largely determine what kinds of citizens they will be in the future.

 Myth: “Once I take in a foster child, I’m on my own without any help.”

-Children need stability, and SaintA offers foster parents support to help maintain children on an even keel.
+No way!
+Children need stability, and SaintA has your back every step of the way.
 For starters, before you even take in your first child, you will receive training to prepare you and your family.
-And there are also ongoing training and opportunities to network with other foster parents.
-Respite care is available for those times you need a break.
+There’ll be ongoing training and opportunities to network with other foster parents.
+Even when you need a break, we got you.
+That’s what’s respite care is for.

 Myth: “I would have to provide medical insurance for a foster child in my home.”